THE

 (k) “services” includes the provision of any kind of facilities or advice or assistance such as provision of medical, legal or engineering services but does not include–

-rendering of any service under a contract of personal service;
+under a contract of personal service;

 (ii) the rendering of non-professional services